Codecademy/docs/content/r/concepts/built-in-functions/built-in-functions.md

   - 'paths/computer-science'
 ---

-R has built-in functions that can perform a variety of tasks.
-Some of the common ones are listed:
+R has **built-in functions** that can perform a variety of tasks.
+Some of the common ones are listed below: